omogbolahan94/BI-Analytics/README.md

 ### Requirements
-* Set up environment variable in a `.env` file
+* Set up environment variable in a `.env` file.
-* Set your dataset in the Datasets folder and explude the one that is currently in the Datasets folder so that you will tailor it to your need.
+* Place your dataset in the Datasets folder, and remove the one currently there so you can tailor it to your needs.